 The cohort default rate is the percentage of borrowers who enter repayment in a fiscal year and default by the end of the second fiscal year.
 The Department of Education issues default rates according to the fiscal year that borrowers entered repayment.
 For example, the fiscal year 2014 3-year default rate is based on students who entered repayment between Oct.
 1, 2013 and September 30, 2014 and defaulted before September 30, 2016.
 The results are then published the next September (September, 2017).

-Amount of defaulters that did not graduate from Purdue: 70%
+Amount of defaulters who did not graduate from Purdue: 70%

 How it’s calculated > (show/hide)